drug-design/course/docs/chapters/3d-qsar.md

 #### Geometrical Interpretation of PLS

-Consider a case where we want to predict the activity for n molecules using values of 3 descriptors (X1,X2,X3).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/geometrical-interpretation-pls-93a90ab0'><i class='fa fa-play' aria-hidden='true'></i></button>Consider a case where we want to predict the activity for n molecules using values of 3 descriptors (X1,X2,X3).
 PLS aims at reducing the initial referential to a space of reduced dimension and generating a reduced set of variables t (the t's being a linear combination of the original X's).
 In the example below, the 3D space has been reduced to 1D where the biological activities are predicted in a simple linear fashion, activity = ct.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/3d-qsar/pls2.png){: loading=lazy }
 #### The First PLS Component

-The first PLS component (t1 axis) is a line in the initial X-space which satisfactorily approximates the points in terms of least squares and at the same time provides a good correlation in the t-space.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/first-pls-component-0afb4df4'><i class='fa fa-play' aria-hidden='true'></i></button>The first PLS component (t1 axis) is a line in the initial X-space which satisfactorily approximates the points in terms of least squares and at the same time provides a good correlation in the t-space.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.